Specialist Focused Shockwave Therapy for Myofascial Pain Syndrome (MPS)

 What Is Myofascial Pain Syndrome?

-The pain can radiate from trigger points to other areas of the body.
+MPS also involves Referred Pain which can radiate from trigger points to other areas of the body.

-If you think you have MPS and would like some advice then book your FREE phone consultation online now, drop us an email or phone us on 07760 536155 for a quick chat.
+Book your FREE phone consultation online now, drop us an email or phone us on 07760 536155 for a quick chat.

 How Focused Shockwave Therapy Treats Myofascial Pain Syndrome